danionescu0/image-processing-projects/README.md

 ## Troubleshoot:

-eo0 is your webcam or another vide device, or a video recording like mp4
+where /dev/video0 is your webcam or another vide device, or a video recording like mp4